lc00/wiki-experiment/Teach-Like-A-Champion.md

         * Go until they can do it on their own
         * Use multiple variations and formats
         * Have enrichment problems ready to go
+* Consistent structures reduce the cognitive load on the content

 #### Do Now